Hi Bangers… here are a few tips to help you make the most of your experience with Bang a Gong.

-All we ask is that you keep your comments fairly clean, and respectful of others.
+All we ask is that you keep your comments clean and respectful of others.
 It’s a public space that welcomes people of all ages and values.
 We’re thrilled that Bangers are a great bunch of people and we rarely have any problems.
 Thank you!

-By the way, it can sometimes help to read our web notes before you comment.
-Telling us something we already told you indicates you didn’t actually click through to the song!
+By the way, it is helpful to read our web notes about a song before you comment.
+Telling us something that we already told you indicates you didn’t actually click through to the song!
 Reading our notes before commenting can also help slow the spread of misinformation.
 For instance, there have been false rumours for 50 years about who Carly Simon was singing about in You’re So Vain!

 Enquiries are welcome.
 Contact details are on About Bang a Gong & Contact.